PabloVallejo/html-css-code-style/README.md

 ### Thanks
-This is all inspired by

-### Thanks [Idiomatic CSS](https://github.com/necolas/idiomatic-css), the [GitHub Styleguide](http://github.com/styleguide) and [HTML and CSS code guide](https://github.com/markdotto/code-guide).
-Made for ByPeople by
+This is all inspired by [Idiomatic CSS](https://github.com/necolas/idiomatic-css), the [GitHub Styleguide](http://github.com/styleguide) and [HTML and CSS code guide](https://github.com/markdotto/code-guide).
-ByPeople Dev Team